Heapy1337/heapyBot/README.md

 ## Bot features
  - Music (Youtube, Spotify, Soundcloud & Deezer - Provided by <a href="https://github.com/discordsuperutils/discord-super-utils">discordSuperUtils</a>)
- - Basic (Clear chat, Check bot's ping)
+ - Basic (Check bot's ping, Send a meme, Check subreddits)
  - Moderation (Provided <b>[ in 50% ]</b> by <a href="https://github.com/discordsuperutils/discord-super-utils">discordSuperUtils</a>)

 ## Packages used